pluarant/pluarant.github.io/documentation/api/real-time-api/initialization.md

   - **token**, User Access Token Obtained using [Backend API - Add User Operation](/documentation/api/backend-api/)

 ### setDatabase [Optional]
-Enable local database to store all the incoming &amp; outgoing messages and other information.
+Enable local database to store all incoming &amp; outgoing messages and other information.
 If this API is not called, Mesibo will not use any local database to store messages.

 It is recommended to call 'setDatabase' after setting user access token using `setAccessToken` API.
 It ensures a unique local database for each user.
 If `setDatabase` is called before `setAccessToken` API function, the same local database will be used for all the users.